Skip to content

 Prayer Focus

-Pray for the wisdom to know your own situation truly, and the humility not to mistake your situation for Bonhoeffer's.
-Ask for grace to act faithfully where you are, not heroically where you are not.
+Pray for the wisdom to see your own situation truly, and the humility not to mistake your situation for Bonhoeffer's.
+Ask for grace to act faithfully where you actually are — in your school, your job, your family — not heroically where you are not.

 Meditation

-Bonhoeffer believed that what he was doing might be sin, and that he had to do it anyway, and trust himself to grace.
-This is not a model that scales easily.
-What does it actually look like to act in faith when every option violates something Christ commanded?
+Bonhoeffer believed that what he was doing might be sin, and that he had to do it anyway and trust himself to grace.
+Read Romans 7:24-25 slowly.
+What does it look like to act in faith when every option in front of you seems to break something Christ commanded?

 Question for Discussion